ChibachiTV/HardcoreAlerts/README.md

 ## License
 This project is licensed under the GPL-3.0 license.

-If you enjoy this addon, consider leaving a star ⭐ on GitHub!
-Feedback and suggestions are always welcome.

 ## TODO
 - [ ] Settings Menu (with customizable sounds, fonts, graphics, etc.)
 - [ ] Setting for level filtering
 - [ ] Setting for zone filtering (Maybe like /hcalerts zone ZONENAME or something)
 - [ ] Death Tracker UI formatted like a table instead of the string-based UI
+- [ ] Release on addon hosting websites!

+If you enjoy this addon, consider leaving a star ⭐ on GitHub!
+Feedback and suggestions are always welcome.